SoftInstigate/restheart-website/docs/upgrade-to-v5.md

 ### Dependency injection

 Other dependency injections than `@InjectConfiguration` are:
-- @InjectPluginsRegistry - allows a plugin to get the reference of other plugins.
+- `@InjectPluginsRegistry` - allows a plugin to get the reference of other plugins.
-- @InjectMongoClient - to get the MongoClient already initialized by the mongo service
+- `@InjectMongoClient` - injects the `MongoClient` object that has been already initialized and connected to MongoDB by the mongo service.

 ```java
 private PluginsRegistry registry;